Skip to main content

 Membership Expectations

-• Attend all meetings
+• Attend all SEAC meetings

-• Work collaboratively with other members
+• Work respectfully and collaboratively with fellow members

-• Share knowledge and skills, perspective, and expertise
+• Share your knowledge, perspective, and expertise

 Special Education Advisory Council